beets3d/FutureMakers/docs/projects/coin_project/index.md

 ### Multi-Material Coins
 - Experiment with dual-color or multi-material printing for contrast between the symbol and background.
+- Print the coin with metal material or paint it with metal painting tools for presenting in lustrous and shiny surface and metallic texture.

 ### Coin Display Stand
 - Design and print a small stand to display your finished coin.